silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 4 - Behavioural Cloning/README.md

 For my model, after 5 `EPOCHS` I noticed that the `MSE` after each `EPOCH` for the validation data correlated well against the training set.

 ![MSE](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%204%20-%20Behavioural%20Cloning/mean_squared_error_loss.png)

+Optimizer - `Adam` is a replacement optimization algorithm for stochastic gradient descent (SGD) for training deep learning models.
+Adam combines the best properties of the AdaGrad and RMSProp algorithms to provide an optimization algorithm that can handle sparse gradients on noisy problems.